Survivor Turkey: (Season 10): Ünlüler - Gönüllüler

+Survivor Ünlüler Gönüllüler 2016 was the tenth season of the show. Çağan Atakan Arslan won the competition.

-Eleventh Season (2017): Ünlüler - Gönüllüler
+(Season 11): Ünlüler - Gönüllüler

+Survivor Ünlüler Gönüllüler 2017 was the eleventh season of the show.

-Twelfth Season (2018): Ünlüler - Gönüllüler
+(Season 12): Ünlüler - Gönüllüler

-This Season aired by tv8 and was presented by Acun Ilıcalı.
+This season was broadcast by tv8 and was presented by Acun Ilıcalı.
 Several former castaways claimed to have either declined the offer to return for All-Star or been cut from the cast versus new castaways that have joined the game for the first time.

 Emre, İpek, Mustafa, Batuhan, Elif, Yiğit and Berna joined the game after 2 or 4 weeks.

-Switched contestants by day, because of All Stars supremacy: Hakan (day 1) – Ecem (day 5) – Nagihan (day 30) – Hilmi Cem (day 52) – Murat (day 52) – Damla (day 52) – Mustafa (day 52).
+Some players were transferred to the other team: Hakan (day 1) – Ecem (day 5) – Nagihan (day 30) – Hilmi Cem (day 52) – Murat (day 52) – Damla (day 52) – Mustafa Kemal (day 52).

-Thirteenth Season (2019): Türkiye - Yunanistan
+(Season 13): Türkiye - Yunanistan

-Turkey and Greece tribes mixed day 60, because of Turkey supremacy.
+The season in 2019 was a Turkish-Greek joint season.
+Turkey and Greece tribes were mixed at day 60.

-Fourteenth Season (2020): Ünlüler - Gönüllüler
+(Season 14): Ünlüler - Gönüllüler

 Survivor 2020 is a TV competition program that started on February 16, 2020, and made the final on July 14, 2020, presented by Acun Ilıcalı and Murat Ceylan.
 The program was shot in the Dominican Republic.
 The format of the competition is Survivor Celebrities - Volunteers.